Arunchaudhary1234/AirlineIndigoStatusAndNotifications/README.md

 notification_service.py

 Start Kafka and RabbitMQ:
-Ensure Kafka and RabbitMQ are running on your local machine.
+Ensured Kafka and RabbitMQ are running on our local machine.

 **Usage**